 \section{MAZE Method}

-In this section, we introduce the proposed method, Multi-Agent Zero-shot coordination by coEvolution (MAZE), as shown in Algorithm~\ref{algorithm}.
+In this section, we introduce the proposed method, Multi-Agent Zero-shot coordination by coEvolution (MAZE).
 We consider the two-player heterogeneous ZSC problem, where the trained agent should coordinate with the partner unseen during training, and the agent together with the partner may have different advantages or skills.
-Exposing the agent to diverse partners during the training process is an effective way to improve the ability of coordinating with unseen partners.
-However, previous methods~\citep{TrajeDi,fcp,MEP} mainly generate the diverse partner population by self-play, which may not capture the cooperation behaviors between AI and humans well, and thus may be not suitable for heterogeneous ZSC.
+Exposing the agent to diverse partners during the training process is an effective way to improve the ability to coordinate with unseen partners.
+However, previous methods~\cite{TrajeDi,fcp,MEP} mainly generate the diverse partner population by self-play, which may not capture the cooperation behaviors between AI and humans well, and thus may not be suitable for heterogeneous ZSC.

+The detailed procedure of MAZE is presented in Algorithm~\ref{algorithm}.
 Instead of using population-based self-play, MAZE initializes two populations of agents and partners randomly (line~1 of Algorithm~\ref{algorithm}), and coevolves them through three sub-processes: pairing, updating and selection (lines~3--15).
 In each generation of MAZE, the agents and partners from the two populations are first paired to get the agent-partner pairs (lines~4--5).
 In the updating process (lines~6--11), each agent-partner pair interacts with the environment to collect their trajectories, which are used to update the agent and partner by optimizing an objective function with both reward and diversity.
-In the selection process (lines~12--13), the updated agents directly form the agent population in the next generation, while the updated partners will be added into an archive, which contains diverse partners generated-so-far.
+In the selection process (lines~12--13), the updated agents directly form the agent population in the next generation, while the updated partners will be added into an archive, which contains diverse partners generated so far.
 The next partner population is generated by selecting diverse partners from the archive instead of using the updated partners directly, with the goal of enhancing its diversity.
-The process of MAZE is illustrated in Figure~\ref{fig:maze}.
 When the training phase is finished, we deploy the final agent population by some specific strategy.
+The procedure of MAZE is also illustrated in Figure~\ref{fig:maze} for clarity.